-This involves a supervising social worker visiting you several times to get to know you, your family, frequent visitors, your home and your experiences to make sure you can offer a child safety, security and stability.

-The supervising social worker writes a detailed report covering all the information you have shared, outlining your abilities and attributes.
+We aim to make our assessments as streamlined as possible to progress your fostering journey in a timely way.
+During this stage, we will collect information about you and your family and obtain several references.
+Your assessing supervising social worker will visit several times to get to know you and your family to make sure you can offer a child safety, security and stability.
+A detailed report is produced, covering all the information obtained, outlining your abilities and attributes.
 You will see this report and have the opportunity to add your own comments in writing.